syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/10.cinder-multiattach/docs.en.md

 If you get an error message like
 >versions supported by client: 2.1 - 2.41

 you need to update your openstack client.
-Working with multi attach volumes is supported from nova API version 2.60.
+Working with multi-attach volumes is supported from nova API version 2.60.

 ### Setup OCFS2

-Multi-attach volumes require a [cluster filesystem](https://en.wikipedia.org/wiki/Clustered_file_system#SHARED-DISK) like OCFS2 or GFS2 to coordinate concurrent filesystem access.
+Multi-attach volumes require a [cluster file system](https://en.wikipedia.org/wiki/Clustered_file_system#SHARED-DISK) like OCFS2 or GFS2 to coordinate concurrent file system access.

 **Warning: We do not recommend to use a file system like Ext4 or XFS for multi-attach volumes.
-Concurrent write access will destroy the filesystem and the data on that volume.**
+Concurrent write access will destroy the file system and the data on that volume.**

 For this tutorial we use OCFS2.
 To setup OCFS2 we need to install the ocfs2-tools and kernel module for the running kernel version on every VM: